kishore-ganesh/chip8Emulator/README.md

 This is a work in progress implementation of an emulator for the CHIP8 system.
 34 opcodes have been implemented, and both graphics and input seem to be working fine(For most games).

-Space Invaders is working correctly, as is Tetris.
-There are bugs in Pong, which we're working on.
+Space Invaders is working correctly, as is Tetris, Blink, Pong, Maze and more.
+We haven't tested all games, but we've fixed bugs in the above games, which are now working fine.

 SDL has been used for graphics, input and introducing timed delays.